• Published: Mar 20 2025 11:04 AM

 wave

-The positive momentum extended beyond the benchmark indices.
-The Nifty Midcap100 and Nifty Smallcap100 indices also witnessed strong gains, indicating robust buying interest across the broader market.
-All sectoral indices on the NSE closed in positive territory, with IT, Auto, FMCG, and Metal sectors leading the charge.
+The good vibes weren't just limited to the biggest players.
+The Nifty Midcap100 and Nifty Smallcap100 indices also saw some serious gains, showing that the buying enthusiasm spread across the board.
+In fact, every single sectoral index on the NSE closed in positive territory – with IT, Auto, FMCG, and Metal sectors leading the pack.

 FAQ